JahdaiF/ticket-lifecycle/README.md

 This lab serves as a blueprint for how modern IT departments manage the influx of support requests.
 By utilizing **Service Level Agreements (SLAs)** and **Departmental Routing**, we ensure that critical outages are prioritized over routine software updates.

 #### The "Ticket Everything" Principle
-In a professional setting, "drive-by" requests—where a user catches you in the hallway—can derail productivity and leave no audit trail.
-This lab emphasizes the importance of documentation; if a task isn't recorded in a ticket, it doesn't exist in the eyes of management.
+In a professional setting, "drive-by" requests—where a user catches a technician in the hallway—can derail productivity and leave no audit trail.
+This lab emphasizes the importance of documentation.
+If a task is not recorded in a ticket, it does not exist in the eyes of management.
 Tickets provide the data necessary to justify team growth and identify failing hardware trends.

 #### Building Technical Intuition
 Mastery of these platforms comes through repetition.
-By cycling through these scenarios multiple times, we build the "technical pillars" and professional muscle memory required to manage a help desk with confidence and precision.
+By cycling through these scenarios multiple times, we build the technical pillars and professional muscle memory required to manage a help desk with confidence and precision.